Intraocular lens: Medical uses

 Intraocular lenses have been used since 1999 for correcting larger errors in near-sighted, far-sighted, and astigmatic eyes.
 This type of IOL is also called phakic intraocular lens (PIOL), as it is implanted without removing the patient's natural crystalline lens.

-Phakic IOL appear to be less dangerous than excimer laser surgery (LASIK) in those with significant nearsightedness.
+Phakic IOLs appear to be lower risk than excimer laser surgery (LASIK) in those with significant near-sightedness.

-More commonly IOLs are implanted via Clear Lens Extraction And Replacement (CLEAR) surgery.
+More commonly, IOLs are implanted via Clear Lens Extraction And Replacement (CLEAR) surgery, also known as refractive lens exchange (RLE) or clear lens extraction (CLE).
 During CLEAR, the crystalline lens is extracted and an IOL replaces it in a process that is very similar to cataract surgery: both involve lens replacement, local anesthesia, last approximately 30 minutes, and require making a small incision in the eye for lens insertion.
 People recover from CLEAR surgery 1–7 days after the operation.
 During this time, they should avoid strenuous exercise or anything else that significantly raises blood pressure.
 They should visit their ophthalmologists regularly for several weeks to monitor the IOL implants.

 CLEAR has a 90% success rate (risks include wound leakage, infection, inflammation, and astigmatism).
 CLEAR can be performed only on patients ages 40 and older.
 This is to ensure that eye growth, which disrupts IOL lenses, will not occur post-surgery.

-Once implanted, IOL lenses have three major benefits.
+Once implanted, IOLs have three major benefits.
 First, they are an alternative to the excimer laser procedure (LASIK), a form of eye surgery that does not work for people with serious vision problems.
 Effective IOL implants also eliminate the need for glasses or contact lenses post-surgery for most patients.
-The cataract will not return, as the lens has been removed.
+Cataracts will not appear or return, as the lens has been removed.
 The disadvantage is that the eye's ability to change focus (accommodate) has generally been reduced or eliminated, depending on the kind of lens implanted.

-Some of the risks that FDA have been found so far during a three-year study of the Artisan are:
+Some of the risks that were found in the early 2000s during a three-year study of the Artisan lenses were: